-- (1) Attendance.
+(1) Attendance.
 Counsel for all parties and their clients must attend the conference.
 The settlement judge may, for good cause shown, excuse a client's attendance at the conference, provided that counsel has written authorization to resolve the case fully or has immediate telephone access to the client.
-Participants may request to appear by video conference within 14 days of the settlement conference, which the settlement judge may allow for good cause. - (2) Agenda.
-The agenda for the settlement conference and the sequence of presentation will be at the discretion of the settlement judge.
-A subsequent settlement conference may be conducted by agreement of the parties or at the direction of the settlement judge. - (3) Settlement Conference Status Reports.
-The settlement judge must file a settlement conference status report within 3 days of any settlement conference in appeals subject to the provisions of Rule 3E and within 14 days of any settlement conference in all other appeals.
-The report must state the result of the settlement conference but shall not disclose any matters discussed at the conference. - (4) Settlement Documents.
-If a settlement is reached, the parties must promptly execute a stipulation to dismiss the appeal and file the stipulation to dismiss with the clerk of the Supreme Court.
-The parties must also execute a signed settlement agreement that reduces the material terms of the settlement to writing and contains an acknowledgment that the parties have agreed to the terms.
-The settlement agreement shall not be filed with the Supreme Court.
+Participants may request to appear by video conference within 14 days of the settlement conference, which the settlement judge may allow for good cause.

+(2) Agenda.
+The agenda for the settlement conference and the sequence of presentation [shall] will be at the discretion of the settlement judge.
+A subsequent settlement conference may be conducted by agreement of the parties or at the direction of the settlement judge.

+(3) Settlement Conference Status Reports.
+[Within 14 days from the date of any settlement conference, the] The settlement judge [shall] must file a settlement conference status report within 3 days of any settlement conference in appeals subject to the provisions of Rule 3E and within 14 days of any settlement conference in all other appeals.
+The report must state the result of the settlement conference[,] but [shall] must not disclose any matters discussed at the conference.
+(4) Settlement Documents.
+If a settlement is reached, the parties [shall immediately] must promptly execute a stipulation to dismiss the appeal and file the stipulation to dismiss with the clerk of the Supreme Court.
+The parties must also execute a signed settlement agreement [and a stipulation to dismiss the appeal, and shall file the stipulation to dismiss with the clerk of the Supreme Court] that reduces the material terms of the settlement to writing and contains an acknowledgment that the parties have agreed to the terms.
+The settlement agreement [does not need to] must not be filed with the Supreme Court.